cncf/tag-security/CONTRIBUTING/README.md

 contributions from security reviews remain close held to ensure adherence to a given project's responsible security disclosures process should an potential issue be discovered.

+For more information on please refer to details on [use of a completed package](assessments/README.md#use-of-a-completed-package).